 For starters, we would only give treatments after the third month of pregnancy and up to the eight month (meaning we wouldn’t give sessions in the last month of the pregnancy).

 We would avoid having pregnant women lying on the abdomen and we only very, very lightly massage the abdominal area.
-Most of the time we will give a session to pregnant women lying in the “side-position” and/or on her back.
+Most of the time we will give a session to pregnant women in the side lying position and/or lying on her back.
 By the way, many Thai Massage schools offer side-position courses and workshops.

 The afterbirth period can come with matters of general weakness and fatigue, postpartum depression, dizziness, stress and anxiety, pelvic and hip issues, hemorrhoids and constipation, general leg, back, abdominal, and articulation problems, diarrhea, urine incontinence, numbness, and other issues.
-Here also, Traditional Thai Massage can help supporting the mother in faster recovery.
+Here also, Traditional Thai Massage can help supporting the mother in faster recovery by applying adapted postpartum massages.

-In Thailand, traditionally, there were the so-called Moh Tum Yae (Thai Traditional Midwives) who practiced caring for pregnant women and infants.
+In the past in Thailand, it were the so-called Moh Tum Yae — the Thai traditional midwives — who practiced caring for pregnant women and infants.
 It’s a fading profession, yet in contemporary times there’s renewed attention for this ancient folk wisdom.
-Today, there are courses, workshops, and sometimes complete studies offered by some schools and Traditional medicine institutes in Thailand.
+Today, there are courses, workshops, and also complete studies offered by certain schools, colleges & universities, and Traditional Medicine institutes in Thailand.